 Step-by-Step Instructions

 Here’s a look at the process of making these healthy mini muffins.
-Scroll down to get the full recipe.
+Scroll down to get the full recipe with the amounts and timing.

-3. Add the dry ingredients to a bowl.
+2. Add the dry ingredients to the bowl and stir bowl.

 Frequently Asked Questions